Unprocessed Trauma in Midlife: How Nervous System Regulation Supports Healing

 Who I Am

-I’m Amy, a somatic therapist navigating midlife alongside fellow Gen Xers.
-I understand the complexities of this stage of life—the challenges, changes, and the ways it reshapes people.
-I’ve had my share of trauma, and fortunately, I began my own healing journey through somatic work over a decade ago.
-That work has made a profound difference in my life, but healing isn’t a one-time event—it’s an ongoing process.
+I’m Amy, a somatic therapist also moving through midlife alongside many fellow Gen Xers.
+I understand some of the complexity of this stage of life, the challenges, the changes, and the ways it can reshape you.
+I have had my own experiences with trauma, and I began my somatic healing work more than a decade ago.
+That work has changed my life in real and practical ways, and it has also shown me that healing is not a one time event.
+It is an ongoing process.

-My work focuses on helping people develop a greater sense of safety and nervous system regulation so they can move through life with more ease, while also helping them recognize and shift stress response patterns that are often rooted in trauma.
+My work focuses on helping people develop a greater sense of safety and nervous system regulation so they can move through life with a bit more ease.
+Together we also notice and gently shift stress response patterns that are often rooted in trauma.

 The Emergence of Trauma in Midlife: Why Past Experiences Resurface Now